rdepew/how_to/python/tkinter/returning_a_value_from_an_input_form.md

 window is gone.
 The `result` attribute still exists as well.
 It doesn't get destroyed.

-Finally, replace the `self.window.destroy' command in the "Close" button definition with `self.dismiss`, to make sure the window is closed
+Finally, replace the `self.window.destroy` command in the "Close" button definition with `self.dismiss`, to make sure the window is closed
 properly:
 ```